9 Benefits Of Peanut Oil, Types, And Side Effects

 The typical Western diet consists of higher amounts of omega-6 fatty acids than omega-3 fatty acids.
 When this is the case, adding excess of peanut oil may further increase the levels of omega-6 fatty acids.
 This can increase the risk of cardiovascular disease, non-alcoholic fatty liver disease, obesity, and inflammatory bowel disease (16).

 Those having a peanut allergy may also develop an allergic response to the oil.
-Signs of these allergies include urticaria (a type of round skin rash), gastrointestinal and upper respiratory tract reactions, and anaphylaxis (17).
+Signs of these allergies include urticaria (a type of round skin rash), gastrointestinal and upper respiratory tract reactions, and anaphylaxisi XA severe, life-threatening response to an allergic reaction that occurs within seconds or minutes of exposure to an allergen.
+(17).

 - The Oil Could Be Prone To Oxidation